 Plan for Hurricane Recovery

-Once the winds have died down, use your employee call list to make sure everyone is safe and secure.
-Then assemble a qualified recovery team to begin getting your business back on its feet.
+Post-storm planning can help you ensure you have the right people and resources to help you recover after a hurricane.
+Well before the storm, identify the key employees needed for your recovery team.
+Once the storm has passed, use your employee call list to make sure everyone is safe and secure.
+Then assemble your recovery team to begin getting your business back on its feet.

 The recovery team should include people qualified to repair electrical, mechanical, plumbing and fire protection systems, as well as general maintenance people for cleanup.
 Assign a recovery team leader who should make sure the team has cleanup supplies and necessary replacement parts and equipment.
 The team leader should also assess the damage and develop an action plan that addresses priorities including: